David Eisinger

 I dusted off the Switch to play Dead Cells.
 It’s similar to Hades but in a more retro side-scrolling format.
 Highly recommended if you don’t mind dying a lot.
 We also finished season three of Slow Horses, the best thing going on television these days.

-Finally, I’ll leave you with this passage from 4000 Weeks that I reflect upon often:
+Finally, I’ll leave you with this passage from Four Thousand Weeks that I reflect upon often:

 In his play The Coast of Utopia, Tom Stoppard puts an intensified version of this sentiment into the mouth of the nineteenth-century Russian philosopher Alexander Herzen, as he struggles to come to terms with the death of his son, who has drowned in a shipwreck – and whose life, Herzen insists, was no less valuable for never coming to fruition in adult accomplishments.
 “Because children grow up, we think a child’s purpose is to grow up,” Herzen says.
 “But a child’s purpose is to be a child.
 Nature doesn’t disdain what only lives for a day.
 It pours the whole of itself into each moment … Life’s bounty is in its flow.
 Later is too late.